mininode/mininode/README.md

 ## Developing with Vagrant

-The included `Vagrantfile` runs Debian Jessie and is meant for Virtualbox 5.x on MacOS hosts.
-It mounts the mininode sources at /src.
+The included `Vagrantfile` runs Alpine Linux 3.4 and is meant for Virtualbox 5 on MacOS hosts.
+It mounts the mininode sources at /src via NFS.

     vagrant up
     vagrant ssh